Post-Traumatic Stress Disorder

 - Dealing with extra stress after the event, such as loss of a loved one, pain and injury, or loss of a job or home

-Resilience factors that may reduce the risk of PTSD include:
+Resilience factors that may reduce the likelihood of developing PTSD include:

-- Having a coping strategy, or a way of getting through the bad event and learning from it
+- Having a coping strategy for getting through and learning from a traumatic event

 How is PTSD treated?